SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="s796" target="_blank" href="https://www.popvox.com/us/federal/bills/115/s796">S.796 (Employer Participation in Repayment Act of 2017)</a>** -
 Expands Section 127 law (which allows employers to offer up to $5250 in annual education assistance) to include past education (student loan reimbursement), not just current and future (tuition reimbursement).
 Formerly H.R.
-3861 in the 114th Congress where it got stuck in the House Committee on Ways and Means.
+3861 in the 114th Congress where it died in the House Committee on Ways and Means.

 Status: 3/30/2017 - Referred to the Senate Committee on Finance.

+**<a id="s268" target="_blank" href="https://www.popvox.com/us/federal/bills/115/s268">S. 268 (Investing in Student Success Act of 2017)</a>** -
+Rubio's Income Share Arrangement (ISA) legislation touted by Purdue's Mitch Daniels wherein investors could finance college for a student and the student would agree to pay back a percentage of income for a fixed number of years.
+The investors only earn a profit if the student is successful.
+This model has been attempted in the past by companies like <a href="https://en.wikipedia.org/wiki/MyRichUncle">Iempower (MyRichUncle)</a> and more recently <a href="http://opinionator.blogs.nytimes.com/2011/05/30/instead-of-student-loans-investing-in-futures/">Lumni</a>.
+It's also known as human capital investment.
+The arrangement would be considered a qualified education loan (not dischargeable by bankruptcy).
+The agreements would also be exempt from state limits on interest rates and be considered gross income for tax purposes or as assets that impact eligibility for financial aid.
+Formerly S. 2230 in the 113th Congress where it died in the Senate Committee on Finance.

+Status: 2/1/2017 - Referred to the Senate Committee on Finance.

 **<a id="s2677" target="_blank" href="https://www.congress.gov/bill/114th-congress/senate-bill/2677">S. 2677 (In The RED Act)</a>** -